Everything you always wanted to know about screws, but were afraid to ask.

 Screw diameters are specified in gauge sizes, with the higher gauge number indicating a larger diameter.
 For most woodworking applications, #6 is the smallest useful gauge and #12 is the largest.
 The best general-purpose size is probably #8 gauge.
 For attaching hardware to wood, smaller #4 or #5 screws are often used.

 The right screw length depends on the thickness of the pieces being joined, and the orientation of the parts of the joint.
 Ideally, the screw should be 2 to 3 times the thickness of the piece being attached.
 For example, a 1⁄4″-thick drawer bottom or cabinet back should be held in place with a 3⁄4″-long screw.
 For thicker pieces, like 3⁄4″-cabinet parts, a 13⁄4″ long screw is sufficient.

 Longer screws introduce problems of drilling the pilot hole deep enough, and of keeping the hole straight so the screw doesn’t come out the far side of the wood.

 All Screws Aren’t the Same

 If you’re working with softer woods, it doesn’t make much difference what type of screw you use.
 In harder woods, you’re better off spending a little more for screws that are designed and manufactured as wood screws.
 Drywall screws are rather brittle, and their small diameter gives them only marginal strength.
-The bottom right picture on page 79 shows the differences.

 In harder woods, you may need to use a lubricant to make driving easier and to prevent the screw from snapping.
 I use beeswax from a toilet bowl ring, an inexpensive way to obtain it.
 I keep it in 35mm film containers, and one ring will supply my needs for several years.
 Paraffin also works, but it isn’t as easy to use.
 Some people use soap, but soap can attract moisture, causing damage to the screw.